hanssenstijn/parallel_computing/README.md

 # Assignment 3 parallel_computing

 `Script.rmd` represents the R notebook.
-The notebook describes parralel computing in importing molecular descriptors
+The notebook describes: using parralel computing when importing molecular descriptors.

-One of the two datasets that has been used is a AHTS assay to identify small molecule activators of BRCA1 expression.
-It can be downloaded from PubChem Assay: [AID624202](https://pubchem.ncbi.nlm.nih.gov/bioassay/624202), Download > Data Table only.
-The second dataset, which will be the descriptors dataset, can be generated from the AID 624202 dataset using [descriptors.Rmd](https://github.com/egonw/scientificProgramming/blob/master/assignment%202/descriptors.Rmd).
+The structured data file that has been used contains molecules information related to BRCA1 Expression.
+It can be downloaded from PubChem Assay: [AID624202](https://pubchem.ncbi.nlm.nih.gov/bioassay/624202), Download > Tested Substances > Structures SDF.

-molecules will be converted into smiles and put back into the moleculs by the different cores
+For the reason of computational time and power, only a subset of molecules is selected too in parallel compute their discriptors.
+This calculation was done using half of the available cores (n = 2) and maximum minus 1 (n = 3).

+The script will convert the molecules into smiles and then by each different core will the smiles be parse back into molecules.
+This has to be done in order to make the parallel computing to happen.